DIY Geothermal Air Conditioning and Heating

 The closed-loop system has been the dominating choice.
 In a closed-loop system, there are three types of configuration.

-Horizontal - Requires trenches to be deepest, 6 feet with enough land to stretch out the looping pipes.
-The horizontal system is pretty easy and does well for a DIY project - that's why we are going with the horizontal.
+Horizontal - Requires trenches to be deepest, with enough land to stretch out the looping pipes.
+Plastic (HDPE) piping is laid in trenches 4–6 feet deep.
+The horizontal system is pretty easy and does well for a DIY project - that's why we went with the horizontal.

-Pond/Lake - Looping pipes are placed at least 8 feet deep under the surface of a water body.
-Of course, you can only try this if you have a nearby water body.
-Still, you need a professional to help you out.
+Pond/Lake - Looping pipes are placed under the surface of a pond.
+Coils are sunk in around 8 feet below the surface in cold climates to avoid freezing.
+Lowest trenching/drilling disturbance if you have the right water body on site.
+Still, you will need a professional to help you out.

 The open-loop system does not need pipes to be looped.
 This system uses a well or a surface water body as its heat exchanger.
 Once the water drawn from the well or water body surface has circulated the system, it is then released back into the ground or the water surface body.